souriya777/spotify-mobile-svelte/README.md

 # MVP

-- code review
 - feat(artist-detail): ui/ux
-- feat(artist-detail): js
+  // TODO see more 5->10
+  -- TODO filter "Popular releases" (4) "Albums" "Singles and EP" "Compilations" (DESKTOP) -- sort by date-desc discography
+  -- label "latest Release &bull; Single"
 - search in playlist
 - fix(playlist): spotify bug "recently-added" order
   -- see <RenamePlaylist playlistId={list?.id} playlistName={list?.name} />
-- feat(playlist): can favorite song
+- feat(playlist): can (un)like song
+- feat(album): can (un)like song
+- feat(track): can (un)like directly
+- feat(liked-song): can unlike song
 - feat(album): can remove album from my favorite
-- feat(album): can favorite song
+- feat(liked): can browse Liked playlist
 - feat(liked-song): which api call to know if a song is in favourite ?
   => CollectionAlbumTrackSECONDARY_ACTION.svelte

+- refactor(old-code): manage secondary actions
+- feat(playlist): follow playlist
+- feat(playlist): check if user follow playlist
-- feat(liked): can browse Liked playlist
+- feat(playlist): unfollow playlist
 - feat(playlist): what to do with secondary actions ? `CollectionTrackSECONDARY_ACTIONS.svelte`
 - remove `Collection*`
-- feat(liked-song): can unlike song
 - feat(playlist): can delete playlist
 - feat(playlist): can rename playlist
 - perf : mv sync my-lib from `onMount`